Plus size and pregnant? Read on!

 Bring your own bathrobe / towels: I found the hospital towels absolutely tiny and life is hard enough walking to the shower and getting dried without a towel being barely enough to cover your boobs, let alone your butt.

 You may need to supersize on the underwear: You want your underwear to go up over your belly.
 If you have a big belly or if you prefer low rise underwear you might not usually wear underwear in this size.
 You don’t want any rubbing on your c-section site, so super size those undies if necessary.
+I ended up ordering a size up with next day delivery whilst on the ward just to get some with a good fit as I wasn’t prepared.

 Make sure you have sanitary pads that are comfortable and a good fit: Although the hospital I went to did provide sanitary pads if needed, they were not a good fit for me at all.
 You know the shape of your underwear and what makes you comfortable, make sure you bring some pads that are long enough and wide enough.
-Bleeding will occur whether you had a vaginal or c-section birth.
+Bleeding can occur whether you had a vaginal or c-section birth.

-Make sure your compression socks are a good fit: Make sure the nurse measures the top of your calfs where the compression socks will go.
+Make sure your compression socks are a good fit: Make sure the nurse measures the top of your calves where the compression socks will go.
 You will need to wear them after surgery, and they have to be tight, but you don’t want to be wearing the wrong size.
-I have huge meaty calfs and had to ask for a size bigger as they were so painful to wear.
+I have huge meaty calves and had to ask for a size bigger as they were so painful to wear.
 Better to get it right the first time.

 I hope that if you’re pregnant and plus size that sharing my experience has helped you feel a little less worried about having a c-section, as well as given you some practical tips for being as comfortable as possible after giving birth!